- Download our Singapore Schools Guide

 Work Permits for Foreign Workers in Singapore are aimed at semi-skilled workers in fields like construction, manufacturing and services.
 There is no set minimum salary, but employers are bound to pay whatever salary they declare to the MOM.
 Medical cover is also required.

-Each of the fields covered by the work permit has its own requirements.
-Being granted this kind of work permit for Singapore has become more difficult in recent years.
-The government has tightened quotas and many businesses have started focusing on retaining existing staff.
+Each of the fields covered by the work permit has different sets of requirements.
+Being granted this kind of work permit has become more difficult in recent years.
+The government has tightened quotas, and many businesses have started focusing on retaining existing staff.
 Expats in the country on this permit also can’t sponsor any family members to join them.

 The work permit is valid for up to two years, depending on the expat’s contract.